andgineer/bombard/docs/index.rst

 In first request you can get security token as in example above.

-And use it in next requests:
+And use it in next requests like that:

 .. code-block:: yaml